The Pretty Things: 1970s

-Pretty Things reformed in late 1971.
+The Pretty Things reformed in late 1971.
 Wally Waller, who had become assistant producer at EMI, was replaced by Stuart Brooks (born January 1951, Hertfordshire) (ex-Black Cat Bones).
 They signed with Warner Bros.
 Records and released Freeway Madness at the end of 1972.
 Although Waller was no longer a member of the band, he produced the album under a pseudonym and contributed lead vocals to the song "Over the Moon".
 The album was commercially unsuccessful.

 In 1973, David Bowie recorded two of their songs, "Rosalyn" and "Don't Bring Me Down", on his album Pin Ups.
 Around this time, the band recruited a sixth member, Gordon John Edwards (born 26 December 1946, Southport, Lancashire).
 A versatile musician, Edwards could play the guitar as well as the keyboards, and he also sang.

-In 1974, Pretty Things were one of the first acts signed by Swan Song Records, the label created by Led Zeppelin, and Peter Grant became their manager.
+In 1974, the Pretty Things were one of the first acts signed by Swan Song Records, the label created by Led Zeppelin, and Peter Grant became their manager.
 Stuart Brooks left the band before the recording of their first album for Swan Song, Silk Torpedo.
 The bass lines on the album were recorded by guitarist Pete Tolson before the arrival of a new bass player, Jack Green, who only contributed backing vocals.

 Silk Torpedo was the first British album release on Zeppelin's own label Swan Song.
 It charted in the lower reaches of the Billboard Hot 100, for the first time in the band's history.
 Jimmy Page later remarked:

 "The Pretty Things were a band that were really changing their music and had done because they probably did one of the best singles way back in the day with 'Rosalyn'.
 That's wild!
 That's serious!
 And then they'd gone through S. F. Sorrow and the music that they were doing on Swan Song was incredible.
 It was the sort of band that, when someone said, 'Oh, some tapes have come in,' I was keen to hear what they'd done, because it was always so good!
 Good writing, good performance from everybody.
 A fine band."